divponda/divponda.github.io/README.md

 - **Juicy Jams**: A sensory educational toy that turns fruits into musical instruments, blending engineering with creativity – [Live Demo Here](https://drive.google.com/file/d/165B5rpaZwRHzaQOktck4hmjWQA2KSukU/view)
 - **Quotr**: An AI-powered app for automating event quoting, built with GPT and APIs to connect users with local businesses seamlessly.
-- **Portfolio Volatility Predictor**: A neural network model for financial forecasting, where we optimized trading strategies and built a robust understanding of portfolio management.
+- **Portfolio Volatility Predictor**: Building A neural network model for financial forecasting for the Michigan Investment Group, where I will optimize trading strategies and build a robust understanding of portfolio management.

 When I'm not coding or working on projects, you'll find me playing poker, practicing yoga, or diving into the world of nutritious cooking.